squidnose/Voidlinux-Post-Install-TUI/install.md

 # My prefered Method to install Voidlinux
-## Disk Prep
+## 1. Choose a .ISO
+### By platforms:
+- x86_64 - For most PCs and Laptops
+- i686   - Older PCs and Laptops, v Pentium 4 and higher
+- arm    - ARM single board computers like the raspberry PI, or any ARM powerd device.
+- containers - For containers on servers(Not relevent for this tutorial)
+### By compiler

+- Glibc - The most compatible, needed for Nvidia a Broadcom and 32 bit support.
+- Musl  - Lower memory usage, Much less compatible.
+Do research before you use.
+### By contents:
+- XFCE live image - Live grafical XFCE enviroment, includes void-installer script.
+- Base live image - Live terminal enviroment(No GUI), includes void-installer script.
+- rootfs tarball  - Contents of the Root Filesystem.
+Use if you know what you are doing.
+### What to choose:
 - If i want anything other that XFCE i use the base install ISO from the downloads page: https://voidlinux.org/download/
 - For most people id reccomed Glibc version.
+## 2. Disk Prep (Optional)
+### Install media
 - Id reccomend using ventoy for the install.
-But also add Refind ISO to the Ventoy disk!
-Some MB dont recognize the Voidlinux UEFI on first boot.
-Grab the CR-R image file: https://www.rodsbooks.com/refind/getting.html
+- I also reccomed adding Refind ISO to the Ventoy disk!
+  - Some Machines dont recognize the Voidlinux UEFI on first boot.
+  - Grab the CR-R image file: https://www.rodsbooks.com/refind/getting.html
+### Pre-Partiotion Disks
+- You can partition your disk in void-installer.
+- You dont have to do it this way
+- But i like to do it graphically in Gnome Disks Utility
+  - Its a nice GUI for disk managment.
-- If you are using the XFCE variant, id highly suggest to partiton your disks in Gnome Disks.
-A nice GUI for disk managment:
+- If you are using the XFCE variant, do this:
 ```
 sudo xbps-install -Syu xbps
 sudo xbps-install -Sy gnome-disk-utility
 ```
-You can also boot into a live version of Linux mint and to the partitioning there
+- Then look for the app Disks
 - In Gnome Disks set theese partitions:
-1-2 GB partition for Boot partiotion
+  - 1-2 GB partition for Boot partiotion
-40-120 GB / for system root partition (Alias C drive) 30 or more for /home for user data partition (Alias D drive with moved C:\Users\Username to D)
+  - 40-120 GB / for system root partition (Alias C drive)
+  - 30 GB or more for /home for user data partition (Alias D drive with moved C:\Users\Username to D)

-## Void-installer
+## 3. Void-installer
 The official Installer from the Voidlinux team.
 ```
 sudo void-installer